 WALT: Select and use activities and resources, with help when needed.
-This helps us to achieve a goal they have chosen, or one which is suggested to us.

-WALT: Become more outgoing with unfamiliar people, in the safe context of our setting.
+This helps them to achieve a goal they have chosen, or one which is suggested to them.
+WALT: Become more outgoing with unfamiliar people, in the safe context of their setting.

 WALT: Show more confidence in new social situations.
-WALT: Play with one or more other children, extending and elaborating play ideas.
+Play with one or more other children, extending and elaborating play ideas.